paccanarolab/Side-effect-Frequencies/README.md

   d.
 Section 3.
 Evaluation in HeldOut test set.
   e.
 Section 4.
 Evaluation in PostMarket test set.
   f.
 Section 5.
 Reproduce Figure 2 of the main paper.

+### Time to run the algorithm

+Running the algorithm takes roughly 32 seconds in a 6-core Intel Xeon CPU E5-1650v3@3.5GHz with 32GB of DDR4.